siyuan-note/user-guide-en_US/🎉 Please Start Here_20200923234011-ieuun1p.sy.md

 ## 🧱 Content block
 {: id="20200923234102-fota8wn"}

 In SiYuan, the only important core concept is ((20200924101106-19z4kaa "Content Block")).
-We can use **natural** ((20200924085905-kxykwln "Markdown Syntax")) to define content blocks, organize thoughts and knowledge in the granularity of content blocks, and also facilitate long text layout output.
+We can use **natural** ((20200924085905-kxykwln "Markdown Syntax")) to define content blocks, organize thoughts and knowledge in the granularity of content blocks, and also facilitate long text typeset output.
 {: id="20200923234102-ghdyu1m"}

 ## 🔮 Quick start